 - What are the initial and ongoing costs of owning a second home?

-While many of these questions can only be answered by you, local realtors like Scott and I can assist you in retrieving additional information about the second home buying process in Central Oregon.
+While many of these questions can only be answered by you, as personal vacation home owners and local realtors like Scott and I can assist you in retrieving additional information about the second home buying process in Central Oregon.

 Initial and Ongoing Costs of Owning a Second Home